ashhadulislam/hard-hat-detection/README.md

 Step 4: Run the Person_HardHatDetection.ipynb to check the efficacy of the model.
 The images downloaded from the internet are stored in the end_end_test folder.
 This code reads the images from that folder and gives the output.

-Note: face_recognition model needs dlib to be installed, the instructions can be found at https://gist.github.com/ageitgey/629d75c1baac34dfa5ca2a1928a7aeaf
+Note1: face_recognition model needs dlib to be installed, the instructions can be found at https://gist.github.com/ageitgey/629d75c1baac34dfa5ca2a1928a7aeaf

+Note2: The pre trained vgg16 model can be downloaded from https://drive.google.com/file/d/1EhAUdR9eOi26HTvq6Q9oJEMKf-UAa74r/view?usp=sharing